 Even with a solid strategy, it’s easy to make a few missteps when bringing your visual merchandising to life.
 The good news is that the most common mistakes are also the most fixable.
 Thinking through your displays from the customer’s perspective can help you spot potential issues before they impact your sales.
 By sidestepping these common pitfalls, you can ensure your products are presented in the best possible light and that your retail environment is working as hard as you are.
 Let’s walk through a few key areas where retailers often go wrong and how you can get them right.

-Cluttered Layouts and Confusing Displays
+Avoiding Clutter and Confusing Displays

 A cluttered store is a confusing store.
 When customers are overwhelmed with too much product and too many messages, they often tune out and walk away.
 This issue is often compounded when brands use a one-size-fits-all display across different retail environments.
 A fixture that works in a large, open-concept store may feel cramped and chaotic in a smaller boutique.
 The key is to create custom solutions that respect the space.
 A thoughtful design and engineering process ensures your displays fit the specific footprint and criteria of each retail location, creating a clear and inviting path for your shoppers.

-Poor Lighting and Clashing Colors
+Fixing Poor Lighting and Color Clashes

 Lighting and color are your best friends when it comes to setting a mood, but they can quickly become your worst enemy.
 Harsh, fluorescent lighting can wash out products and create an uninviting, sterile atmosphere.
 Similarly, using a palette of clashing colors can be jarring to the eye and detract from the very products you’re trying to highlight.
 Your lighting should complement your products, making them look their best, while your color scheme should align with your brand identity and the feeling you want to evoke.
 The goal is to create a cohesive and pleasant environment that draws customers in, rather than an atmosphere that causes visual friction and encourages them to leave.

-Forgetting Your Brand Identity
+Forgetting to Reflect Your Brand

 Your visual merchandising is a physical extension of your brand.
 Every fixture, sign, and display should tell a consistent story.
 A common mistake is creating displays that, while beautiful, feel disconnected from the brand’s core identity.
 This can confuse customers and dilute your message over time.
 For retailers with multiple locations, consistency is even more critical.
 You want a customer to have the same brand experience whether they’re in your New York store or your Los Angeles one.
 Seeing how other brands have created cohesive, on-brand fixture programs in our work portfolio can provide inspiration for maintaining a strong and consistent identity across all your locations.